 SmallBizTrends regularly posts marketing content covering local marketing, retail marketing trends, social media, and tips on content marketing, making the most of customer reviews, SEO, marketing automation…

 GoDaddy is a web hosting provider and the world’s largest web domain registrar.

 They’ve also made it their mission to support the small business owners who seek their web services with a content hub they like to call the GoDaddy Garage Blog.
 (Like a garage band, only slightly less cool.
 And 100% less likely to reside at their parent’s house.)

-The Garage Blog offers filtering tools that allow you to search for content by industry or by product (topic).
+The Garage Blog offers filtering tools that allow you to search for content by industry or product (topic).
 Under their marketing section, you’ll find a wealth of articles on valuable small business marketing topics like SEO, retargeting, local marketing, website optimization, conversion rate optimization, paid ads, and more.

 GoDaddy – not just for web hosting anymore.

 His articles are quoted everywhere.
 His guest posts appear on reputable blogs and publications all over the web.
 There’s little question why – Patel’s articles are thorough, well-researched, and concisely written.

 It’s tough to research any digital marketing topic – SEO, paid ads, social media, content marketing, email marketing – without stumbling across one of Neil Patel’s insightful and valuable articles.

 So, cut out the middle man and go straight to the source.
 You can filter his blog content by the digital marketing topic you’re researching.
 Then get cozy.
 You’ll be there a while – there’s a lot to learn.

 We regularly update this list of the top small business marketing blogs.
 We last updated this list on January 3, 2022.